Chrysler Viper GTS-R: Development

 Although Oreca would construct the cars, key elements would come from British engineering firm Reynard Motorsport.
 This would mainly consist of the construction of the car's basic chassis and other integral parts before they were shipped to Oreca for assembly.
 As for the Viper's engine, it was ideally suited for competition at the time due to limits of 8000 cc being just beyond the Viper's 7998.5 cc.
 Modifications were therefore light for the 356-T6 V10, with concentration on redesigned intakes for horsepower and reinforcements for endurance.

 In terms of design much of the bodywork of the Viper GTS was retained on the race car.
 Mandatory elements such as a rear wing, rear diffuser and front splitter were added for aerodynamics, while initial cars had their fog lights covered over before being put back for increased visibility at night.
-To aid in lighting, optional lights were able to be placed in square notches above the grill.
+To aid in lighting, optional lights were able to be placed in square notches above the grille.
 The exhaust would also be routed out the side of the car, just under the doors, about halfway between the front and rear wheel wells.
 Side exhausts had been a feature of the first generation American-market RT/10s, but were no longer used on the GTS.
 Vents were also added to the hood for cooling the engine, while intakes were placed on the roof and rear fenders.

 In total, 57 Viper GTS-Rs would be built.
 After the production of an initial five prototypes for testing and early usage by Oreca and Canaska / Southwind, 52 more cars would be built.
 Oreca built a total of 18 chassis.
 Although some would be used by the factory teams, most would be sold directly to customers for use in whatever series would allow them.
 Viper GTS-Rs continued to be built into 2005, after which Oreca concentrated on maintaining and supporting the existing Viper GTS-R fleet.